ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/l2cache.md

         PMU_EVENT_INST_RETIRED,
 ```

 To trigger these events, the L1 D-cache must be full.
-We can run code to issue many stores to Normal Cacheable memory to do so.
+You can run code to issue many stores to Normal Cacheable memory to do so.

 ```C
 void stores()